 1. Why doesn't USC have a DI team already?
-Is it a Title IX issue?
+Isn't it a Title IX issue?

 First, to answer this question, please check out a great article from USA Today here.
 An excerpt is included below: